oscbyspro/Numberick/README.md

 Each instance of ``NBKDoubleWidth`` has the same bit width, as does all of its constituent parts.
 With this design comes a suite of arithmetic operations for handling overflow.
-It is also safe to bit cast to/from un/signed instances.
+It is also safe to bit cast between un/signed instances.

-Because it is evenly partitioned, it is well suited for divided and conquer strategies.
+Because it is split into halves, it is well suited for divide-and-conquer strategies.
 As such, it employs adaptations of A. Karatsuba's multiplication algorithm, as well as C. Burnikel's and J. Ziegler's fast recursive division.